pizlonator/fil-c-website/source/invisicaps_by_example.md

     [614516] filc panic: thwarted a futile attempt to violate memory safety.
     Trace/breakpoint trap (core dumped)

-Fil-C's lowest level API is the syscall layer it exposes to libc (Fil-C uses musl as its libc).
+Fil-C's lowest level API is the syscall layer it exposes to libc (Fil-C is using musl as its libc in this test).
 Fil-C's syscall implementation enforces memory safety.
 Here, the `zsys_write` function in the runtime is failing because we passed an out-of-bounds pointer.

 Here's another example: